What is the Bible About? Biblical Theology in Revelation

 The highest point of our Mount Everest is the point where we realize that there is no answer within ourselves to answer the problem of sin.
 Just like Adam and Eve, we have been driven away from the presence of God and now find ourselves alone and without hope.

-We are thirsty and our fingers feel numb gripping for dear life; worried at any point, a small, seamlessly insignificant rock could give way, and we are a goner.
+We are thirsty, and our fingers feel numb as we grip for dear life.
+We are worried that at any point, a small, seamlessly insignificant rock could give way, and we would be goners.

-Doesn’t this sound like how we live and understand the Christian life, struggle?
-We claw our way through life, exhausted; everything feels unsteady ready to collapse at a moment’s notice.
-We think we are on the right track until the last second, deception.
+Doesn’t this sound like how we live and understand the Christian life struggle?
+Exhausting, we claw our way through life; everything feels unsteady, ready to collapse at a moment’s notice.
+We think we are on the right track until the last second: deception.
 You don’t see it until it’s too late.

 Trying to earn our own goodness confirms we have missed the point of what it means to be a sinner.

-In the book of Ephesians, the Apostles Paul gives a very clear picture of what it means to be “dead”.
+In the book of Ephesians, Apostle Paul clearly explains what it means to be “dead.”

 “1 And you were dead in the trespasses and sins 2 in which you once walked, following the course of this world, following the prince of the power of the air, the spirit that is now at work in the sons of disobedience- 3 among whom we all once lived in the passions of our flesh, carrying out the desires of the body and the mind, and were by nature children of wrath, like the rest of mankind.”

-Understanding who we were in the first place striving stops.
+Understanding who we were in the first place stops striving.
 What can a dead man do?
 Nothing!
-A dead man can only lay there and stay dead!
-Understanding we are desperate and without hope is the place “Mount Everest” disappears, and we can begin to see the glory of God in the face of Jesus Christ, 2 Corinthians 4:6.
+A dead man can only lie there and stay dead!
+Understanding we are desperate and without hope is where “Mount Everest” disappears, and we can begin to see the glory of God in the face of Jesus Christ (2 Corinthians 4:6).

 Paul continues in Ephesians;